 Drivers are required to maintain current documents.
 Failing to update a required document before the expiration date results in temporary deactivation.

-Visit the Lyft Hub in Seattle for your vehicle inspection and/or help uploading your documents.
-The Hub is located at:
+Visit a Lyft Hub in Seattle or Tacoma for help uploading your documents.
+You can also visit the Seattle Hub for free vehicle inspections.
+The Hubs are located at:

 If you cannot make it to an inspection, you may visit one of the mechanics listed here and have this inspection form completed.
 Inspections typically cost around $50, but can vary depending on the facility.
 We recommend calling ahead to confirm price and availability.